rotki/rotki/docs/api.rst

    :resjsonarr string amount: The amount related to the event
    :resjsonarr string asset: Asset involved in the event
    :resjsonarr string event_type: Type of event.
 Can be `get reward`, `receive staked asset`, `stake asset` or  `unstake asset`.
    :resjsonarr string message: It won't be empty if the query to external services fails for some reason.
+   :resjson int entries_found: The number of entries found for the current filter.
+Ignores pagination.
+   :resjson int entries_limit: The limit of entries if free version. -1 for premium.
+   :resjson int entries_total: The number of total entries ignoring all filters.
+   :resjson list[string] assets: Assets involved in events ignoring all filters.

    :statuscode 200: Events are succesfully returned
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.